uct-cbio/16S-rDNA-decon-pipeline/README.md

 - otus_prealigned: Prealigned biological sample sequences (if using uct-cbio-16S-rDNA Nextflow; is the output in otu_processing/otus.align)
 - -e = 250: Align sequences at their entire length. i.e. 250bp
 - -p = 100: Percent sequence similarity between contaminant and the biological sample sequences
-- -m = PyNAST: Method for aligning sequences
+- -m = pynast: Method for aligning sequences
 - -a =uclust: Method of performing pairwise sequence alignment in PyNAST
 # Output files
 * conta_aligned.fa: Is a fasta file of sequences aligned to the biological sample